Chathurvedhi/Deep-Learning-CS6910/Report.md

 Higher epochs have better chances beta2 = 0.999 when sigmoid removed
-Lesser number of Hidden Layers have better Accuracy batch size, weight decay, layer size, epsilon less significance
+Lesser number of Hidden Layers have better Accuracy Higher number of batch size is better weight decay, layer size, epsilon less significance

 ## Sweep 3:
-Final Run with more values of learning rate, epoch
+Final Run with more values of learning rate, epoch and batch sizes